Shonas301/tft-tools/tsl/README.md

 ## Data Files

-The tool reads from CSV files in `tft-data/`:
+**The CSV data is embedded directly into the executable at compile time**, making it fully standalone with no external dependencies.

+The embedded data includes:
-- Champion data with costs, traits, and shorthands
+- Champion data with costs, traits, and shorthands (101 champions)
-- Item data with types and shorthands
+- Item data with types and shorthands (165 items)
-- Augment data with tags and shorthands
+- Augment data with tags and shorthands (282 augments)

+Source CSV files are located in `tft-data/`:
+- `set_16_champions.csv`
+- `set_16_items.csv`
+- `set_16_augments.csv`

+The executable uses Template Haskell and the `file-embed` package to embed these files during compilation, ensuring the binary works anywhere without requiring access to the CSV files.

 ## Development